The Second Founding of America Multicultural Learning Center

 The Visual Arts Project

 The Visual Arts Project will offer exhibit space in the Reconstruction Learning Center that will be curated by a talented and experienced local artist.
 As artist-in-residence and manager this person will engage artists, art teachers and students to produce visual art depicting Reconstruction stories for display in the Center and at travelling shows that will follow the Chorus.
-The University of SC, Era Visual Arts Department, the Arts Council of Era County and the Era County Schools support the Arts Project.
+The University of South Carolina, Beaufort Visual Arts Department, the Arts Council of Beaufort County and the Beaufort County Schools support the Arts Project.

 Teaching Teachers to Teach Reconstruction History